barrucadu/memo.barrucadu.co.uk/memos/personal-finance.markdown

             - `flexdirect`
                 - `goal`
                     - *subaccounts for specific future expenses, like renewing my passport*
-                - `float`---cash which can be withdrawn
+                - `float`---cash which can be withdrawn or moved into another category if there's a shortfall
                 - `pending`
-                    - *subaccounts for money to be transferred outside of the flexdirect*
+                    - *subaccounts for money to be transferred to other accounts*
                 - `saved`
                     - `discretionary`
                     - `food`
                     - `gift`
+                    - `goals`---money to allocate to future goals, if I don't have any right now
                     - `graze`---monthly [Graze](https://www.graze.com/uk/) subscription
                     - `health`
                     - `household`
+                    - `invest`---money to invest, outside of my regular scheduled investments
                     - `phone`
                     - `rent`
                     - `social`